 Trust is also built by knowing as much as you can about the work your partners and managers do.
 Take the time to know and understand your firm’s services, industries and growth strategy.
 Are there niches or specialized services?
 What is unique about your firm’s market or geography?
 Who are the ideal clients for your firm?
 By understanding your firm’s services and value, you can develop ideas for networking opportunities, conversation starters or other strategies for opening the door for your partners and managers to engage prospects and clients.

 Not everyone will be open to coaching on how to develop business.
 It’s important to start with those who want the help.
 Start small, with one or two partners, particularly if they will have the influence to get others to work with you.
 Once you have success stories with those partners, they will serve as your champion, sharing those successes with others in the firm.
 Eventually, more will enlist your help.
 It is also important that leadership supports your role as a growth coach.
-Gain the support of your managing partner or another influencer in a leadership role, and ask for their guidance in defining your role as a growth coach.
+Gain the support of your managing partner or another influencer in a leadership role; ask for their guidance in defining your role as a growth coach.
 Finally, even coaches need coaches.
 Seek mentors outside of the firm who can share best practices and even act as a third-party endorser back to your firm.
-A good source for meeting outside mentors is the AAM Summit, co-located with the AICPA Practitioners Symposium and Tech+ Conference in Orlando, Fla., in June.
+A good source for meeting outside mentors is through AAM Connect.